ydydsnyd/mono/doc/docs/quickstarts.md

 slug: /quickstarts
 ---

-We offer quickstarts to get you up and running quick in a variety of frameworks.
+Templates to get you up and running quickly with a variety of frameworks.

 ## React/TypeScript/Express